Michael S. Roth: Early life and education

-Michael S. Roth was born on April 8, 1957, in Brooklyn, New York.
+Roth was born on April 8, 1957, in Brooklyn, New York.
 He was the second in his family to attend college.
 He graduated from Wesleyan University in 1978, completing his studies in three years and graduating summa cum laude and Phi Beta Kappa.
 While there, he was a member and eventual president of the Alpha Delta Phi Society.
 He designed his own major in the history of psychological theory.
-He later went to earn his Ph.D from Princeton University in 1984.
-Roth teaches every semester and, in May 2009, he was appointed University Professor at Wesleyan.
+He later went to earn his Ph.D. in history from Princeton University in 1984.
+Roth teaches every semester and, in May 2009, he was appointed university professor at Wesleyan.
 Roth is Jewish.

 Career

 Roth has described his scholarly interests as centered on “how people make sense of the past.”
-He has edited many volumes in intellectual and cultural history and is the author of six books: Psycho-Analysis as History: Negation and Freedom in Freud (Cornell University Press, 1987, 1995); Knowing and History: Appropriations of Hegel in Twentieth Century France (Cornell University Press, 1988); The Ironist’s Cage: Trauma, Memory and the Construction of History (Columbia University Press, 1995); and Irresistible Decay: Ruins Reclaimed, with Clare Lyons and Charles Merewether (Getty Research Institute, 1997).
+He has edited many volumes in intellectual and cultural history and is the author of six books: Psycho-Analysis as History: Negation and Freedom in Freud (Cornell University Press, 1987, 1995); Knowing and History: Appropriations of Hegel in Twentieth Century France (Cornell University Press, 1988); The Ironist's Cage: Trauma, Memory and the Construction of History (Columbia University Press, 1995); and Irresistible Decay: Ruins Reclaimed, with Clare Lyons and Charles Merewether (Getty Research Institute, 1997).
 More recent works include Memory, Trauma, and History: Essays on Living With the Past (Columbia University Press, autumn 2011), Beyond The University-Why Liberal Education Matters (Yale University Press, 2014), and Safe Enough Spaces: A Pragmatist's Approach to Inclusion, Free Speech, and Political Correctness on College Campuses (Yale University Press, August 2019).

 Roth edited Freud: Conflict and Culture: Essays on His Life, Work, and Legacy, which was produced in association with the Library of Congress.
 It grew out of the Library's 1998 presentation of "the largest exhibit ever assembled on the life and work of Sigmund Freud," of which Roth was guest curator.

 Roth co-edited Looking for Los Angeles: Architecture, Film, Photography and The Urban Landscape and Disturbing Remains: Memory, History, and Crisis in the Twentieth Century (both Getty Research Institute, 2001).
-He has also published essays and book reviews in the Los Angeles Times, the New York Times, the San Francisco Chronicle, the Washington Post, The Chronicle of Higher Education, the Huffington Post, Book Forum, Rethinking History, and Wesleyan's History and Theory.
+He has also published essays and book reviews in the Los Angeles Times, the New York Times, the San Francisco Chronicle, the Washington Post, The Chronicle of Higher Education, the Huffington Post, Slate, Book Forum, Rethinking History, and Wesleyan's History and Theory.

-Wesleyan presidency and controversies
+President of Wesleyan University

 Roth has undertaken several initiatives at Wesleyan University, and the University announced in May 2011 a $2 million donation to establish the Patricelli Center for Social Entrepreneurship, which will support students who want to create programs and organizations serving the public good anywhere in the world.
 A College of the Environment also has been launched and serves as the University's third multidisciplinary College in addition to the College of Social Studies and the College of Letters.
 Roth is compensated approximately $1.3 million annually as president of Wesleyan University.

-As president of Wesleyan University, Roth has garnered a controversial reputation in his actions as an administrator and academic.